-From: Domain: Range: Subproperty of: E9 Move E53 Place E4 Period.
-P7 took place at (witnessed): E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the destination of a E9 Move.
-A move will be linked to a destination, such as the move of an artefact from storage to displa may be linked to many terminal instances of E53 Places.
-In this case the move describes a c of a set of objects.
-The area of the move includes the origin, route and destination.
-Examples: • the movement of the Tut-Ankh-Amun Exhibition (E9) moved to The British Museum (E53) In First Order Lo bgic: $\begin{array}{l} P26(x,y) \supset E9(x) \\ P26(x,y) \supset E53(y) \\ P26(x,y) \supset P7(x,y) \end{array}$

-Domain: E9 Move Range: E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies a destination of a E9 Move.
+From: Domain: Range: Subproperty of: Quantification: E9 Move E53 Place E4 Period.
+P7 took place at (witnessed): E53 Place many to many, necessary (1,n:0,n) Scope note: This property identifies the destination of a E9 Move.
+Examples: A move will be linked to a destination, such as the move of an artefact from storage to display.
+A move may be linked to many terminal instances of E53 Places.
+In this case the move describes a distribution of a set of objects.
+The area of the move includes the origin, route and destination. the movement of the Tut-Ankh-Amun Exhibition (E9) moved to The British Museum (E53) In First Order Lo bgic: $\begin{array}{l} P26(x,y) \supset E9(x) \\ P26(x,y) \supset E53(y) \\ P26(x,y) \supset P7(x,y) \end{array}$ To: Domain: Range: Quantification: E9 Move E53 Place many to many, necessary (1,n:0,n) Scope note: This property identifies a destination of a E9 Move.
 A move will be linked to a destination, such as the move of an artefact from storage to display.
 A move may be linked to many terminal instances of E53 Place by multiple instances of this property.
 In this case the move describes a distribution of a set of objects.
 The area of the move includes the origin(s), route and destination(s).
-Therefore the described destination is an instance of E53 Place which P89 falls within (contains) the instance of E53 Place the move P7 took place at .
-Examples: • the movement of the Tut-Ankh-Amun Exhibition (E9) moved to The British Museum (E53) In First Order Lo gic:
+Definition of the CIDOC Conceptual Reference Model version 6.2.3 217 the movement of the Tut-Ankh-Amun Exhibition (E9) moved to The British Museum (E53)